EQWorks/python-curriculum/01-immediate-applications.md

 'pi'
 ```

-Try to articulate what's happening here.
+Try to articulate what is happening here.
 You may search around the interweb for definitive answers.

 ## ~~Vera Verto~~ Type Casting

 ![transfiguration](https://i.imgur.com/YZGVtVA.gif)

-Although each type comes with its distinct set of operabilities and mechanisms, there are times where they can be cast (converted) to another type for various purposes.
+Although each type comes with its distinct set of operabilities and mechanisms, there are times where they can be cast (converted) to another for various purposes.

-But before that, let's learn a built-in _function_:
+But before that, let us meet another built-in _function_:

 ```python
 >>> type('make puppies great again! 🐶')